mammography-breast-imaging-edmonton

 If you have dense breast tissue, you can always ask for a combination of breast imaging techniques for your next appointment.

-However, you will need a requisition from your practitioner to book an ABUS or HHUS with your mammogram.
+However, you will need a requisition from your practitioner to book an ABUS or HHUS with your screening mammogram.

 Any patient with dense breast tissue should strongly consider advocating for combination appointments with mammography and breast ultrasound.
 Learn more about how breast density can impact screening efforts.